In the time Chiller was at the park, it spent a large portion of that

 construction phases, with only the beginnings of the spike supports and

-element was a skeleton of vertical supports as the LIM launch tracks
+a skeleton of vertical supports as the LIM launch tracks were installed.

 With the support